kyunwang/real-time-web-project/readme.md

 - [ ] Give user feedback on actions
 - [ ] Add better errorhandling

+- [ ] To Fix: Other users cannot make rooms (will result into an error)

 # Wish list
 - [x] Update the playlist in the room after adding a track
 - [x] Create private rooms